 In addition to 5S, you can use other lean concepts to improve safety at the workplace as well.
 These include kaizen and kaizen events.
 And again, even if you’re not using the “lean” name for each, you may be doing something similar at work already.
 Or, if you’re not, maybe now’s a time for you to add a wrinkle or two to your current approach.

 In this post, we’ll take a closer look at 5S and two other ideas to investigate improving workplace safety with lean manufacturing tips, plus include a link to a general “What Is Lean Manufacturing?” article.
-Be sure to check out the linked resources embedded in the article, because they lead to substantive, helpful resources.
+Be sure to check out the linked resources embedded in the article, because they lead to substantive, helpful resources, and please download the free 5 principles of lean manufacturing infographic at the bottom as well.

 Lean Manufacturing + Safety